Early childhood education & care

 Supporting Children with Additional Needs (SCAN)

 The aim of the SCAN Program is to enable preschools to better include children with additional needs within the educational and physical provisions of the preschool.
-In 2014, the program will continue to operate through the same eight SCAN organisations as previously.
+In 2014, the program continues to operate through the same eight SCAN organisations as previously.

-The current arrangements for the Intervention Support Program will be retained in 2014.
+The current arrangements for the Intervention Support Program have been retained in 2014.
 The program provides grants for programs designed to support learning and educational development opportunities for children with disability who are below school age and attending not-for-profit early childhood services.

 The NSW Minister for Education has announced a new funding model for community preschools.